oakjs/parser/readme.md

 RuleSyntax
 ----------
+- All rules are stored in the `src/rules` directory.
+- Test files live next to the rule files they cover.
+- To include a rule file in the browser
+	- add it as an `import()` in `src/rules/all.js`

 | Syntax		| Description |
 |---------------|-------------|
 | `{...}`		| Curly braces indicate that we should match a named subrule here. |